devharry20/Flask-Auth/README.md

 ### Gather Google developer credentials

-In order to run this app you will need to [register a Google application](https://console.developers.google.com/apis/credentials) to get your client secret and ID.\
+In order to run this app you will need to [register a Google application](https://console.developers.google.com/apis/credentials) to get your client secret and ID \
-In a development environment, set the authorized javascript origins to http://127.0.0.1:5000 and authorized redirect uris to http://127.0.0.1:5000/callback\
+In a development environment, set the authorized javascript origins to http://127.0.0.1:5000 and authorized redirect uris to http://127.0.0.1:5000/callback \
-In a production environment, these IPs will need to be modified accordingly\
+In a production environment, these IPs will need to be modified accordingly \
 \
 You will then need to create a `.env` file in the root directory of the project, including your